-The Internal Audit Department, is a third line of defence and, in accordance with the Institute of Internal Auditors' International Professional Practices Framework, is responsible for providing independent and objective assurance to executive management and the Board of Directors on the adequacy and effectiveness of internal controls, governance and risk management processes to mitigate the Bank's key risks.
+The Internal Audit Department is a third line of defence and, in accordance with the Institute of Internal Auditors' International Professional Practices Framework, is responsible for providing independent and objective assurance to executive management and the Board of Directors on the adequacy and effectiveness of internal controls, governance and risk management processes to mitigate the Bank's key risks.

-External auditor
+External auditors

-The external auditor is appointed by the Board of Directors, on the recommendation of the President.
-The external auditor may be appointed for terms of five years with a maximum of two consecutive terms.
-In 2019, the Board approved the appointment of PricewaterhouseCoopers LLP in their first term as the Bank's external auditor for the five-year period 2020-24.
+The external auditors are appointed by the Board of Directors, on the recommendation of the President.
+The external auditors may be appointed for terms of five years with a maximum of two consecutive terms.
+In 2019, the Board approved the appointment of PricewaterhouseCoopers LLP in their first term as the Bank's external auditors for the five-year period 2020-24.

-The external auditor performs an annual audit in order to be able to express an opinion on whether the financial statements give a true and fair view of the state of the Bank's affairs and of its profit and cash flows, in accordance with International Financial Reporting Standards (IFRS).
-In addition, the external auditor provides its opinion on management's assertion as to the effectiveness of internal controls over financial reporting.
+The external auditors perform an annual audit in order to be able to express an opinion on whether the financial statements give a true and fair view of the state of the Bank's affairs and of its profit and cash flows, in accordance with International Financial Reporting Standards (IFRS).
+In addition, the external auditors provide their opinion on management's assertion as to the effectiveness of internal controls over financial reporting.
 This opinion is given as a separate report to the audit opinion.
-At the conclusion of its annual audit, the external auditor prepares a management letter for the Audit Committee, setting out its views and management's responses on the effectiveness of internal controls and other matters.
-This letter is reviewed in detail and discussed with the Audit Committee.
-The Audit Committee reviews the performance and independence of the external auditor annually.
+At the conclusion of its annual audit, the external auditors prepare a management letter for the Audit and Risk Committee, setting out their views and management's responses on the effectiveness of internal controls and other matters.
+This letter is reviewed in detail and discussed with the Audit and Risk Committee.
+The Audit and Risk Committee reviews the performance and independence of the external auditors annually.

-There are key provisions in the Bank's policies regarding the independence of the external auditor.
-The external auditor is prohibited from providing non-audit related services to the Bank unless such a service is judged to be in the interest of the Bank, is consistent with relevant professional independence principles, and is approved by the Audit Committee.
-The external auditor can provide consultancy services paid for by Special Funds and Cooperation Funds relating to client projects; such incidences are reported annually to the Audit Committee.
+There are key provisions in the Bank's policies regarding the independence of the external auditors.
+The external auditors are prohibited from providing non-audit related services to the Bank unless such a service is judged to be in the interest of the Bank, is consistent with relevant professional independence principles, and is approved by the Audit and Risk Committee.
+The external auditors can also provide consultancy and other services paid for by Special Funds and Cooperation Funds relating to client projects; such incidences are similarly approved by the Audit and Risk Committee.